 It’s really that simple, but right now ISPs like AT&T, Comcast and Verizon are muddying the waters by pushing phony Net Neutrality legislation.

 Now’s the time to flood the congressional switchboard with more calls than it can handle.
-We must show every representative that protecting the internet from AT&T, Comcast and Verizon is a defining issue of our time.
+We have to show every representative once again that protecting the internet from AT&T, Comcast and Verizon is the defining communications rights issue of our time.

 Over the years we’ve rallied to tell lawmakers that an open, accessible and affordable internet is essential to the health and well-being of our movements, our local economies and our ability to tell our own stories.
 Now we must come together to do it again.

-Make the call right now to remind your representative that they work for the people, not power-hungry telecoms.
+Make the call right now to remind your representatives that they work for the people, not power-hungry telecoms.